Azure/Azure-Orbital-Analytics-Samples/deploy/README.md

 # Overview of deployment and configuration

-Th deployment involves the following steps outlined below:
+The deployment involves the following steps outlined below:

 1. Preparing to execute the script
 2. Deployment of Infrastructure using bicep template
 3. Configuring the Resources
-4. Packaging the Synapse pipline
+4. Packaging the Synapse pipline (optional)
+5. Importing from Git Repository (optional)
-5. Verifying infrastructure resources
+6. Verifying infrastructure resources
-6. Load the Custom Vision Model to your Container Registry (optional)
+7. Load the Custom Vision Model to your Container Registry (optional)

 Steps 2 through 4 can instead be deployed using a single script below: